 Today's news included articles about three murdered Canadian females: Tina Fontaine, Alberta Williams and Joey English.
 CBC ran stories about 15-year-old Tina Fontaine, whose body was found in a bag in the Red River (Manitoba) eight days after she was reported missing in 2014, 24-year-old Alberta Williams, whose body was discovered in 1989 along the Highway of Tears near Prince Rupert (British Columbia) and 25-year-old Joey English, whose partial remains were found in Calgary in a lightly forested area in 2016.
 Murdered women are becoming standard news fare because men murder women in Canada.
 In Iceland no women were killed by men in 2014.
 Zero.
 Furthermore, of the three murderers in Tina, Alberta and Joey's deaths only one has been charged for his crimes.

 We have a long way to go, baby.

 Yesterday's post brought a letter from the office of Margaret Atwood, a delightful surprise indeed.
 I had written to Ms. Atwood to tell her about my (still unfinished) book and was very happy to receive a reply.
-I met her very briefly in Québec years ago while doing my degree at Université Laval one evening when she gave a talk at the Musée de la Civilisation.
+I met her very briefly in Québec years ago while I was in uni one evening when she gave a talk at the Musée de la Civilisation.
 I remember someone asking her a question about her novel, The Handmaid's Tale, and how she replied that all the horrors inflicted on women in that book had actually happened in real life at some point in history, somewhere in the world.

 Some days the editing of my own book feels like it is taking ages--especially since I can't help adding to it.
 If only there were more hours in the day so that I could be finished sooner!
 I am looking forward to sending Ms. Atwood a copy of my book.